ShiqiYu/CPP/week02/README.md

 | `a <<= b` | `a = a << b` |
 | `a >>= b` | `a = a >> b` |

+## Special Notes

+In programming of C or C++, the developers are expected to understand all the details of different data types.
+Different from Python, the values in a variable can increase even out of the boundary of `int32`, the real storage for variables will adapt automatically.
+In Java, more warnings and errors will be given to prevent you from overflowing or precision problems.
+But in C or C++, there are much less warnings.
+You have to be very careful with different data types since your program will be wrong even no compilation errors.

+Besides, we also need to change the idea that computers are accurate.
+If the computation is carried out with floating-point numbers, there must be some tiny errors.
+We should realize that tiny errors are always there.
+What we can do is just to control the errors since they are difficult to eliminate.

+To repeat, the numbers may be out of range, the computation may have errors, the results may be integer division, not floating-point division, etc. Please try to explore all possibilities and how the instructions work when you write a line of source code.
+More thinking and deeper understanding, fewer bugs.

 ## Exercises

 Compile and run the following source code.
 Is the output exactly match what you expect?
 If not, explain why?